tysian/wp-theme-cli/README.md

 ## Goal

-Starting new WP projects can be time consuming.
+Bootstrapping new WP projects might be time consuming.
 I've decided to create this CLI to automate some of tasks.
 For now, I'm focusing on files operations, such as removing unnecessary files or creating new ones.

 > ⚠ Warning